cbazureau/create-one-page-website/README.md

 ## Quick Overview

-**You’ll need to have Node 14 or later version on your local development machine**.
+**You’ll need to have Node 14 or later version and NPM 7 on your local development machine**.
 We recommend using the latest LTS version.
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

 ```sh
 npx create-one-page-website my-page